Ken Barger

 The below materials reflect the time when I was actively teaching.
 The general principles are still applicable, through the specific materials may be somewhat out of date.
 Some discussions I have updated, mainly in response to comments and inquiries I receive from different people.
 I always appreciate hearing from people who are interested in furthering their learning, as this stimulates my continued learning.

-Learning Skills and Abilities: How can we develop our abilities to learn and understand life phenomena... for the rest of our lives?
+Learning Skills and Abilities: More important than grounded information is our ability to learn and understand life phenomena... a skill we will use for the rest of our lives!

-Anthropology: What ideas and perspectives can help us understand the variations in human behavior and the potentials we all have to experience life?
+Anthropology: What ideas and perspectives can help us understand the variations in human behavior in others and ourselves, and the potentials we all have to experience life?

 Social-Behavioral Research Methodology: How can we ensure that our investigations into human natural phenomena are valid and accurate... and that we have controlled for biases?

 I hope these materials are useful to you.
-Feel free to use these materials in your personal research and learning, though I'd appreciate your giving me credit.
-Please feel free to contact me if you are interested in exploring more about the human experience.
+The contents may be used in your own personal learning, though I'd appreciate your giving me credit where appropriate.